The farmers market is an ideal place to score an abundance of fresh, local fruits and vegetables at once – especially in the summer!

 It’s tough to turn a corner at the farmers market and not see a plethora of peppers.

-Sweet red, yellow, orange peppers, green bell peppers, and habaneros and shishitos are everywhere in the summer.
+Sweet red, yellow, and orange peppers, green bell peppers, habaneros, and shishitos are everywhere in the summer.

 Fortunately, with thicker skin, fresh peppers survive a week or more in the refrigerator crisper.
-Grill them up for sweet, smoky flavor, slice fresh peppers into wedges and dip with hummus or stuff into mini appetizer boats.
-The options are endless, but if you end up with extra, rinse and de-seed the peppers, then slice or dice, and freeze the extras.
+Grill them up for sweet, smoky flavor, slice fresh peppers into wedges and dip with hummus, or stuff into mini appetizer boats.
+The options are endless, but if you end up with extra, rinse and de-seed the peppers, slice or dice, and freeze the extras.
 Frozen peppers can be used in a stir-fry or as the base for an omelet or frittata for quick weeknight meals.